Icy Health

 The blood test will test the Immunoglobulin E (IgE), an antibody that your immune system develops in reaction to a specific allergen.

 In a food challenge, you will be asked to eat small amounts of chocolate.
 There will be chances of allergies to arise, so you must try this where a certified allergist is present.
-They will have an Epipen or Auvi-Q handy in case you have a severe chocolate allergy reaction.
+They will have an Epipen 1or Auvi-Q handy in case you have a severe chocolate allergy reaction.

 The allergist might also do an allergy patch test or skin prick test to see if you have other food allergies like milk.

-7. Chocolate Allergy Symptoms – Treatment
+7. Treatment For Chocolate Allergy Symptoms

 Once you have diagnosed that you have a chocolate allergy, you should immediately avoid chocolate-related items.